-- (b) Part time employees who receive a part time loading as prescribed by Part IV - Savings Provisions of Clause 29 of this Agreement are entitled to the provisions of Part D Right to Request and Part E Communication During Leave of this clause. - (iii) Liability for Superannuation Contributions
+- (b) Part time employees who receive a part time loading as prescribed by Part IV Savings Provisions of clause 29, Part-time, Casual and Temporary Employees, of this award are entitled to the provisions of Part D, Right to Request and Part E, Communication During Leave of this clause. - (iii) Liability for Superannuation Contributions

-During a period of unpaid adoption or parental leave, the employee will not be required to meet the employer's superannuation liability.
+During a period of unpaid maternity, adoption or parental leave, the employee will not be required to meet the employer's superannuation liability.

-A Maternity Leave

-(i) Eligibility for Paid Maternity Leave -
+- A. Maternity Leave - (i) Eligibility for Paid Maternity Leave -

-To be eligible for paid maternity leave a full time or permanent part time employee must have completed at least forty weeks continuous service prior to the expected date of birth.
+To be eligible for paid maternity leave a full time or permanent part time employee must have completed at least 40 weeks continuous service prior to the expected date of birth.

-An employee who has once met the conditions for paid maternity leave will not be required to work again the forty weeks continuous service in order to qualify for a further period of paid maternity leave, unless;
+An employee who has once met the conditions for paid maternity leave will not be required to work again the 40 weeks continuous service in order to qualify for a further period of paid maternity leave, unless;

-- (a) there has been a break in service where the employee has been reemployed or re- appointed after a resignation, medical retirement, or after her services have been otherwise dispensed with; or - (b) the employee has completed a period of leave without pay of more than forty weeks.
-In this context, leave without pay does not include sick leave without pay, maternity leave without pay, or leave without pay associated with an illness or injury compensable under the Workers' Compensation Act, 1987. - (ii) Portability of Service for Paid Maternity Leave -
+- (a) there has been a break in service where the employee has been re-employed or re-appointed after a resignation, medical retirement, or after her services have been otherwise dispensed with; or - (b) the employee has completed a period of leave without pay of more than 40 weeks.
+In this context, leave without pay does not include sick leave without pay, maternity leave without pay, or leave without pay associated with an illness or injury compensable under the Workers' Compensation Act 1987 (NSW). - (ii) Portability of Service for Paid Maternity Leave -

-Portability of service for paid maternity leave involves the recognition of service in public sector organisations for the purpose of determining an employee's eligibility to receive paid maternity leave.
-For example, where an employee moves between a public sector department and a public hospital, previous continuous service will be counted towards the service prerequisite for paid maternity leave.
+Portability of service for paid maternity leave involves the recognition of service in government sector organisations for the purpose of determining an employee's eligibility to receive paid maternity leave.
+For example, where an employee moves between a government sector department and a public hospital, previous continuous service will be counted towards the service prerequisite for paid maternity leave.

-When determining an employee's eligibility for paid maternity leave, continuous service with an organisation that is part of the Government Sector as defined in the Government Sector Employment Regulation 2014 will be recognised, provided that:
+When determining an employee's eligibility for paid maternity leave, continuous service with an organisation that is part of the government sector service as defined in the Government Sector Employment Act will be recognised, provided that:

-- (a) service was on a full-time or permanent part-time basis; - (b) cessation of service with the former employer was not by reason of dismissal on any ground, except retrenchment or reduction of work;
+(a) service was on a full-time or permanent part-time basis;

-(c) the employee commences duty with the new employer on the next working day after ceasing employment with the former employer (there may be a break in service of up to two months before commencing duty with the new employer provided that the new position was secured before ceasing duty with the former employer.
-However, such a break in service will not be counted as service for the purpose of calculating any prior service prerequisite for paid maternity leave.

-(iii) Entitlement to Paid Maternity Leave -

-(a) An eligible employee is entitled to fourteen weeks at the ordinary rate of pay from the date maternity leave commences.
+- (b) cessation of service with the former employer was not by reason of dismissal on any ground, except retrenchment or reduction of work; - (c) the employee commences duty with the new employer on the next working day after ceasing employment with the former employer (there may be a break in service of up to two months before commencing duty with the new employer provided that the new position was secured before ceasing duty with the former employer.
+However, such a break in service will not be counted as service for the purpose of calculating any prior service prerequisite for paid maternity leave. - (iii) Entitlement to Paid Maternity Leave - - (a) An eligible employee is entitled to fourteen weeks at the ordinary rate of pay from the date maternity leave commences.
 This leave may commence up to fourteen weeks prior to the expected date of birth.